Header image courtesy of @august_0802 (via Shutterstock)

 Game Zone, B/F, Mong Kok New Town Mall, 65 Argyle Street, Mong Kok

-NAMCO is an oddity among the entries on this list not only because of its upscale location in Mong Kok’s Langham Place and its brightly lit interior but also because of how the shop mostly consists of gacha games and a Jumping Gym-style rainbow coin toss rather than the usual arcade games.
-Nevertheless, NAMCO promises a fun time for those who venture in.
+Namco is an oddity among the entries on this list not only because of its upscale location in Mong Kok’s Langham Place and its brightly lit interior but also because of how the shop mostly consists of gacha games and a Jumpin Gym-style rainbow coin toss rather than the usual arcade games.
+Nevertheless, Namco promises a fun time for those who venture in.

 Highlights include the Pac-Man Smash Air Hockey, where up to four friends can play with two dozen pucks all at once in a frenzied twist to the traditional air hockey; and the Purikura photo booths, where you and your friends can edit your photos using cute effects and filters before printing them out on the spot.
 And while their sought-after Taiko Master has since been replaced by the more modern Nintendo Switch, the Switch has multiplayer controls and is free to play.

 Namco, Shop 3–11, 9/F Langham Place, 8 Argyle Street, Mong Kok